-A Surprising Fact: The SAT Reading is NOT about Reading!
+A Surprising Fact: The SAT/ACT/CLT Reading is NOT about Reading!

 I know what you’re thinking.
 If it’s not about reading what on earth is it about?
 After all, it IS the Reading section.
 I am going to give you some great tips in a moment.
 But the fact remains, it’s a challenging section.
-You have 65 minutes in total to not only read 6 passages but also answer 52 questions.
-That’s an average of 1.2 mins per question even if you didn’t have to read the passages.
+You have 65 minutes in total to not only read 6 passages but also answer 52 questions on the SAT.
+That’s an average of 75 seconds per question even if you didn’t have to read the passages.
 The ACT has 4 passages, 40 questions with 35 minutes to complete in with 53 seconds per question.

 Skip 75% of Passage: As I just said, there are “secret” ways to work out what is worth reading, and what is not.
 You see, most students naturally approach this section as if it were an English class at school.
 They analyze and interpret the passages.
 When you do the College Prep Genius course we’ll prove to you that there is often up to 75% of the passage completely unnecessary to read.
 Imagine how good you’ll feel when you can happily leave much of the reading alone and still be sure you’re answering the questions correctly.

-How is it that Top Maths Students Can Get Low SAT Math Scores?
+How is it that Top Maths Students Can Get Low SAT/ACT/CLT Math Scores?

-- Not a Math Test: SAT math is not at all like school math.
-Yes, of course there are math questions but they are presented in a way that tests your critical thinking skills—and some of them are written in a bizarre way—but they all use math as the medium.
+- Not a Math Test: SAT/ACT/CLT math is not at all like school math.
+Yes, of course, there are math questions, but they are presented in a way that tests your critical thinking skills—and some of them are written in a bizarre way—but they all use math as the medium.
 When you know this, gone will be the frustration.
 Once you know what to look for and how to process the answers so you can choose the right one, you’ll feel confident even when they spring an unknown concept on you!

 - You Won’t Need Your Calculator: Using a calculator can introduce another way you can make mistakes.
-So it is great to know is that every question on the test can be answered without a calculator.
+So, it is great to know that every question on the test can be answered without a calculator.
 We’ll show you how!

 - Love Math or Hate Math, You Can Score Big: When you know what to look for you’ll think less about formulas and calculations.
 You’ll save loads of time and even have some to spare at the end!

-- Enjoy Less Geometry: Geometry is the least loved part of the Math section but in the newly redesigned SAT it only comprises about 10% of it.
-You’ll just love the 3 rhymes that we’ll teach you: Geometry becomes a cinch and you’ll leave happy.
+- Enjoy Less Geometry: Geometry is the least loved part of the Math section but only comprises about 10% of it.
+You’ll just love the 3 rhymes that we’ll teach you: Geometry becomes a cinch, and you’ll leave happy.
 The SAT does contain the geometry formulas in the test booklet.

-Don’t Write Off the Writing and Language Section
+Don’t Write Off the Writing and Language/English Section

-- It’s a Great Combination: On the old SAT, many colleges ignored the Writing portion but now it’s combined with the Reading score and now they’re compulsory for inclusion in the college equation for both colleges and students.
-Again, you’ll love that this is a learnable section.
+- It’s a Great Combination: On the SAT, the Writing and Language score is combined with the Reading, but the score is separate on the ACT.
+Again, you’ll love that this is a learnable section, and many questions can be answered very quickly.

-- 40 Seconds Per Question: They really don’t give you much time here either.
-Let’s see … there are 4 passages, 44 questions and 35 minutes to finish: That’s only about 40 seconds per question!
+- So Little Time: On the SAT, there are 4 passages, 44 questions and 35 minutes to finish: That’s only about 47 seconds per question!
 The ACT is comprised of 5 passages, 75 questions and 45 minutes to complete leaving on 36 seconds per question, without reading the passages.
 College Prep Genius will show you a super cool pattern on the test you can use to answer up to 75% of the questions in 10 seconds!

-- 3 Types of Questions: The test has evolved to a predictable format with just 3 types of questions that correlate to 4 passages with underlined portions.
-We’ll teach you which ones test grammar, style or analyze reading.
+- 3 Types of Questions: The test has evolved to a predictable format with just 3 types of questions that correlate to the passages with underlined portions.
+We’ll teach you which one tests grammar, style, or analyze the reading.